There was so much on offer at the virtual Writers' Weekend

-Here are some explanations of the sessions to help you understand the wealth of offerings available:
+Here are some explanations of the sessions to help you understand the wealth of offerings that were available:

 Our one-hour talks are jam-packed with information and guidance, like a concentrated shot of writerly wisdom.
 There are 19 talks in all, covering all aspects of the craft and the business, across a variety of genres.
 Choose which ones best suit your needs at this point in your writing journey and book yourself on – or treat yourself to a recording of all 19 talks and enjoy the full gamut of what’s on offer.